 Monocytes can be divided into three main population subsets (Figure 2): classical (CD14++/CD16-), non-classical (CD14+/CD16++), and intermediate (CD14++/CD16+).
 Although the exact role of these different monocyte subsets is unclear, non-classical monocytes have been demonstrated to be pro-inflammatory, a hallmark of aging.
 Monocyte function is probably determined by the external stimuli they receive which may be altered with age.
 Aging leads to a reduction in the proportion of classical subsets, often with a corresponding increase in the other two.
 A reduction in creation of reactive oxygen species (ROS) and phagocytosis has been reported, although chemotaxis appears unaffected.
 Monocytes in the elderly have also been shown to have an altered cytokine secretion pattern after stimulation through pattern recognition receptors (PRRs) such as Toll-like receptors (TLR), NOD-like receptors, and Rig-like receptors (Pinti et al. 2016).
 Visit our innate immunity page for more information on PRRs and available antibodies.

-More in-depth information regarding monocyte markers, lineage, development, and characterization of monocyte subtypes can be found here.
+More in-depth information regarding monocyte markers, lineage, development, and characterization of monocyte subtypes is available via our monocytes, macrophages and dendritic cells page.
 You may also be interested in the popular macrophage polarization mini-review and a guide to identifying myeloid cells by flow cytometry.

 Dendritic cells (DCs) have been studied in detail but unfortunately show contrasting data due to their diverse development and phenotypes.
 With increased age, classical myeloid DCs found at sites of microbial encounters, have revealed contrasting cytokine profiles.
 However, plasmacytoid DCs, located in peripheral organs, display impaired pro-inflammatory cytokine release.
 Phagocytosis of antigens appears to be unaffected, but DCs seem less able to prime CD4+ T cells.
 It is not yet known whether this is an effect of or in response to presentation, most likely a combination of both.
 Langerhans cells, the specialized skin antigen presenting cells, markedly diminish in number with age, which could contribute to increased skin infections seen in aged individuals (Pinti et al. 2016).
 Visit our dendritic cell webpage for more information on key lineage and identification markers to help you identify both human and murine dendritic cells.